PGA Championship 2026 Betting Odds: Favorites, Sleepers & Value Picks for Aronimink

 Weather Watch: How Conditions Impact Odds

-Louisville weather in late May is unpredictable.
+Philadelphia area weather in mid-May typically ranges 65-75°F but can be unpredictable.
 Monitor forecasts two weeks before the tournament.
 Here's how weather shifts betting strategy:

 Weather Scenarios:

-Check Louisville 10-day forecast starting May 10 to adjust your bets accordingly.
+Check Newtown Square 10-day forecast starting May 3 to adjust your bets accordingly.

 Best Sportsbooks for PGA Championship Betting